 The Last Word

 I am writing to say how much I loved your last book, ______.
 It was phenomenal.
-I didn’t read it, not the whole thing at least, but I didn’t have to.
-I’m going to be bold now and say in modern times, we don’t need to read WHOLE books anymore.
-Who has time for that? not the under-60 and New York City crowd.
+I didn’t read it – not the whole thing at least, but I didn’t have to.
+I’m going to be bold now and say in modern times, we don’t need to read whole books anymore.
+Who has time for that?
+Not the under-60 and New York City crowd.
 Long novels are a pre-smartphone understanding of entertainment.
-The greatest works of literature never tell anything to an audience, they always allude to more, and now that more never has to be written.
+The greatest works of literature never tell anything to an audience because they always allude to more, and now that more never has to be written.
 It’s commonly understood among fans of horror films and strip clubs that the most potent source of fear is our own imagination.
-From the very last line of your novel, ______, I was hooked, I’ve read more book endings than anyone.
+From the very last line of your novel, ______, I was hooked, and I’ve read more book endings than anyone.
 I like to go to the bookstore and spend sunny afternoons reading the last paragraphs of hundreds of books.
-That is why I’m such a fan of your work, even the last typed word of ______ is perfect – like a bullet to the heart, or a nail gun to the hand.
+That is why I’m such a fan of your work, even the last typed word of ______ is perfect like a bullet to the heart or a nail gun to the hand.

-As it is, I’d like to let you know that a lot of young people are using YouTube to not watch films, but the most emotional clips from films.
-Oftentimes it’s a street kitten being rescued into a forever home, or a favorite song mixed with an anime.
+As it is, I’d like to let you know that a lot of young people are using YouTube not to watch films but the most emotional clips from films.
+Oftentimes it’s a street kitten being rescued into a forever home or a favorite song mixed with an anime.
 Even more convenient are top ten lists.
-Anything can make us have that emotional connection we crave, like the wind through the trees, a cloudless sky, or a family soup nobody remembers how to make anymore.
-But to do it fast, check out the top ten saddest movie scenes on YouTube.
+Anything can make us have that emotional connection we crave like the wind through the trees, a cloudless sky, or a family soup nobody remembers how to make anymore.
+To do it fast, check out the top ten saddest movie scenes on YouTube.
 I propose the same but with literature.

 Thank you ______.

 For faster communication feel free to text ______.